John Haase (author): Haase as author

-Big Red, a historical novel, describes the construction of the Hoover Dam in the early 1930s.
-The title refers to the Colorado River, although the appellation is not well recognized among locales.
+Big Red (1980), a historical novel, describes the construction of the Hoover Dam in the early 1930s.
+The title refers to the Colorado River, but the appellation is not well recognized among locales.
 Haase had in mind, from personal chats, to produce a book that could be compared to Steinbeck's Grapes of Wrath; unfortunately, the novel was not well-received.
 Much of its local geography is based upon the research of a geographer, who engaged in fieldwork in Haase's behalf.

 Haase was a prolific travel writer too, with several articles appearing in magazines and newspapers.

-He also wrote an episode of the Richard Boone Show on in 1963, titled The Wall to Wall War.
+He also wrote an episode of the Richard Boone Show on in 1963, titled "The Wall to Wall War".